-- 143. Where data or evidence is identified as being incorrectly recorded in the data return, the institution is expected to revise their data return and funding claim accordingly. - 144.
-In exceptional cases, where the EFA or its funding auditors find evidence of funding being systematically recorded that used planned hours where the evidence of delivery is not realistic or deliverable then the EFA will require auditors to ensure that institutions have reduced the funded study hours to only those hours that can be clearly evidenced as delivered to each individual student.
-The EFA will then apply these revised hours to all future lagged funding values.
+- 143. Where data or evidence is identified as being incorrectly recorded in the data return, the institution must revise their data return and funding claim accordingly. - 144.
+In exceptional cases, where the ESFA or its funding auditors find evidence of funding being systematically recorded that used planned hours where the evidence of delivery is not realistic or deliverable then the ESFA will require auditors to ensure that institutions have reduced the funded planned hours to only those hours that can be clearly evidenced as delivered to each individual student.
+The ESFA will then apply these revised hours to all future lagged funding values.